atryto/atryto-api/README.md

 ### Without docker

-to start the api, you'll need to at least to install [flyway](https://flywaydb.org) and set the flyway environment variables, here's how to do this in mac:

 - Install [Mysql 5.7](https://www.mysql.com/downloads/), for mac with brew `brew install mysql@5.7`
-- Install flyway, for mac with brew: `brew install fly` , otherwise check the [flyway website](https://flywaydb.org))
 - `npm install`
 - `npm run dev-init-db`